 - Zigzagged by one of the few child killers in the show, Malcolm "Snake" Coyle.
 He was arrested on a robbery charge, but when the truth about his other crimes came out (he couldn't help bragging about it), all the other gangs allied together to protect the guy who snitched on him.
 The Homeboys, however, were pissed off when Coyle ended up dead, albeit for "political" reasons rather than moral ones.

 - Mershah becomes this when he gives up information to the guards to get revenge on Saïd, triggering a search that leads to Em City's entire population being punished for hiding various weapons and drugs.
 He's eventually Driven to Suicide by the isolation.

 - Prison Break:

-- When Brad Bellick is framed for murder and sentenced to 20 years imprisonment, he has the bright idea to get a sentence at the same prison where he used to be the captain of the guard, thinking that his old status will grant him protection by his former colleagues.
-It backfires because the new hardline Warden is adament about no privileges being accorded to anyone, so he quickly becomes a target for reprisals.
+- When Brad Bellick is framed for murder and sentenced to 20 years imprisonment, he has the bright idea to request a sentence at the same prison where he used to be the captain of the guard, thinking that his old status will grant him protection by his former colleagues.
+It backfires because the new hardline Warden is adamant about no privileges being accorded to anyone, so he quickly becomes a target for reprisals.